 The difference between the web and a living system is fading, and our understanding of the system is limited to say the least.
 A sensible approach to failures and system errors is increasingly comparable to the one used in medicine to fight diseases – the process of finding out what helps is empirical, and all new treatments are tested for unintended side-effects over an extended period of time.
 Still, all the tests only lead to statistical data and interpretations, no absolute guarantees.
 In the life sciences no honest scientist can claim to be in full control.
 In fact, no one is in full control, and it is clear that no one will ever be in full control.

-In contrast to the life sciences, traditional management practices strive to avoid any semblance of “not being in full control”.
+Traditional management practices strive to avoid any semblance of “not being in full control”.
 Organisations that are ready to admit that they operate within the context of an ultra-large-scale system have a choice between:

 Conceding the unavoidable loss of control, or being prepared to pay extensively for effective risk reduction measures (one or two orders of magnitude in cost) amounts to political suicide in most organisations.
-Maybe corporate managers would be well advised to attend medical school to learn about complexity and the limits of predictability.

 Pingback: The story of life is language « Jorn Bettin